tbird20d/labcontrol/README.md

 as well as web-based object storage for the following lab objects
  * Boards
  * Resources

-In the future, additional objects may be stored, including:
  * User objects

 Dependencies
 ============

-* LabControl server requires Python 2
+* LabControl server requires Python 3 and the 'psutil' module
+  * Under Debian or Ubuntu, do: "apt install python3-psutil"
+  * The test server requires the http.server module, but this is included in the core distribution of Python3
-* labcontrol client requires Python 3
+* The Labcontrol client ('lc') requires Python 3 and the 'requests' module
+  * Under Debian or Ubuntu, do: "apt install python3-requests"

 Configuration
 =============